vmware-archive/distributed-tracing-sample-apps/Wavefront-DT/django-app/README.md

    python3 ./delivery/manage.py runserver 50052
    ```

-- Use `./loadgen.sh {interval}` in the root directory to send a request of ordering shirts every `{interval}` seconds.
+4. Use `./loadgen.sh {interval}` in the root directory to send a request of ordering shirts every `{interval}` seconds.
 You will see some random failures which are added by us.

-- Now go to Jaeger UI (http://localhost:16686, if you're using all-in-one docker image as given above) and look for the traces for service "shopping" and click on Find Traces.
+5. This app is instrumented with a NoopTracer.
+Next step is to switch from NoopTracer to WavefrontTracer to see the traces emitted from beachshirts application to Wavefront.

-## Change from Jaeger to Wavefront
+## Use Wavefront Tracer

 1. Install [Wavefront Opentracing SDK](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-python) via `pip`: